adean20csc/dcaf-abe/docsite/source/quickstart.rst

 This quick start guide describes how to use the following DCAF Automation projects:

-- **dcaf-abe (ABE)** - ABE is used to provision a DCAF AutoDeployNode which is used as the basis for all DCAF automation.
+- **dcaf-ABE (ABE)** - ABE is used to provision a DCAF AutoDeployNode which is used as the basis for all DCAF automation.
 The AutoDeployNode contains all the automation resources and is used to perform all automation tasks.
 - **Hanlon** - Hanlon is an advanced provisioning platform which can provision both bare-metal and virtual systems.
-- **dcaf-bada (BADA)** - BADA provides an automated bare-metal deployment of the Red Hat Enterprise Linux OS using Hanlon.
+- **dcaf-BADA (BADA)** - BADA provides an automated bare-metal deployment of the Red Hat Enterprise Linux OS using Hanlon.
 - **Slimer** - Slimer is a fork of abrezhnev/slimer to deploy the Red Hat OpenStack Platform with high availability on BADA provisioned RHEL installations.
 - **Ansible-ScaleIO** - Ansible-ScaleIO is a fork of sperreault/ansible-scaleio to install, configure and manage ScaleIO.
 ScaleIO provides additional storage capabilities to the Red Hat OpenStack Platform.